timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 excerpt: Analyzing and implementing a SIMD algorithm for parsing a series of integers
 ---

 Every now and then my friend [Alexei](https://github.com/AlexeiMatrosov) and I play a fun little game unofficially called "Can you make it faster?"
-We would send each other a piece of code, usually something we've been working on recently, and ask if it's possible to speed it up.
+We send each other a piece of code, usually something we've been working on recently, and try to figure out if it's possible to speed it up.
 Normally, this code solves a particular problem, works on a determined input, and has an existing solution that most likely runs in production.
-I've [written](https://timiskhakov.github.io/posts/dnd-and-algorithms) about one such game a while ago.
-Since it's just for fun, it is allowed to use unsafe code, call external libraries written in other languages, cache things extensively, and exploit hardware-specific features — all bets are off.
+I [wrote](https://timiskhakov.github.io/posts/dnd-and-algorithms) about one such game a while ago.
+Since it's just for fun, it is allowed to use unsafe code, call external libraries written in other languages, cache things extensively, and exploit hardware-specific features — anything goes.

-The other day Alexei sent me a problem looking innocent on the surface along with his solution and asked if I can make it faster.
-That got me quite deep into the rabbit hole of SIMD programming, but eventually I managed to find an approach that might be worth taking a look at.
+The other day, Alexei sent me a problem that looked innocent on the surface along with his solution and asked if I could make it faster.
+That led me quite deep into the rabbit hole of SIMD programming, but eventually I managed to find an approach that might be worth taking a look at.
 In this post, we are going to analyze this algorithm, implement it in C#, and see if our solution beats Alexei's.
-Before we dive into that, though, let's properly formulate the problem.
+Before we dive into the weeds, though, let's properly formulate the problem.

 ## Problem

-Given a string containing non-negative integers separated by commas, we have to parse it and return an array of unsigned integers.
-That is, given the input:
+Let's say we have a string containing non-negative integers separated by commas, that we need to parse and return an array of unsigned integers.
+For example, after processing the input:

 ```
 "123,456,789"
 ```

-We need to process it and return an array:
+the following array is returned:

 ```
 [123, 456, 789]
 ```

 The string is encoded in UTF-8.
 The range of possible values spans between `0` and `uint.MaxValue` which is 4,294,967,295.
 For simplicity, we assume that the input is valid, in other words:
-- no other characters apart from commas and digits are presented in the string
+- no other characters apart from commas and digits are included in the string
-- no other comma follows after a comma
+- no comma is followed by another comma
 - the string starts and ends with a digit

-Since we're going to implement our solutions in .NET, it's important to note that the type we return is `uint[]`, neither `IEnumerable<uint>` nor some other interface — that's part of the requirement.
+Since we're going to implement our solutions in .NET, it's important to note that the type we return is `uint[]`, not `IEnumerable<uint>` or some other interface — that's part of the requirement.

 ## Naive Solution